TG9541/stm8ef/README.md

 This is a heavily refactored port of Dr. C.H.
 Ting's eForth for the *STM8S Discovery* to STM8S *Value Line* µCs boards and the [SDCC toolchain](http://sdcc.sourceforge.net/).
 Mixing C, Forth, and assembler is possible.

-The binary of the core interactive Forth system uses below 4700 bytes, including the overhead from SDCC, like C startup code, and interrupt tables.
-The binary size with a rich feature feature set, including *Compile to Flash* and *Background Task*, is below 5400 bytes!
+The binary of the core interactive Forth system uses below 4400 bytes, including the overhead from SDCC, like C startup code, and interrupt tables.
+The binary size with a rich feature feature set, including *Compile to Flash*, *Background Task*, and *CREATE-DOES>* is below 5000 bytes!

 Please refer to the [Wiki on GitHub](https://github.com/TG9541/stm8ef/wiki) for more information!